slapslash/TextMap/README.md

 * Text entered in a line will not affect text that come later in the same line except it's immediately adjacent (less that two empty cells).
 * Every character of text entered will use the same amount of space.

-## Saves as tile map
+## Save to tile map
 * The selected font will be converted to a tile set.
 * Collision shapes will be added to all used cells.
-* TileSet nodes will be created for all layers (text, terrain) and saved as Godots text scene format (TSCN).
+* TileSet nodes will be created for all layers (text, terrain) and saved in Godots text scene format (TSCN).

 ## Usage
 You can run and use the editor inside Godot.
 Most likely however you want to export it to a standalone executable first